Maryland Personal Injury Attorneys

 When we file a lawsuit for negligence, we are simply showing that negligent or careless behavior caused the accident.
 This is an important distinction because we are no longer trying to show that malicious behavior caused an accident, injury, or death.
 We merely want to show that the responsible party neglected their duty of care for the injured victim.
 Although some of our clients are rightly upset that someone has not been charged with a crime, they should be aware that we are trying to choose the right path for the case.
 If local authorities want to press charges against a defendant, that is a separate matter.

-Can Personal Injury Claims Expire?
+Can Personal Injury Claims Expire in Maryland?

 Personal injury claims expire after three years.
 Therefore, anyone who is ready to file a personal injury claim must come to us as soon as possible for help with the claim.
 Because we have three years from the date of the injury, we must proceed in a timely manner.
 However, there are few instances in which the statute of limitations can be extended.
 We do not want families or grieving loved ones to be in a position in which their claims could be invalidated.
 We also recommend that injured parties reach out to us as soon as possible so that we can begin investigating the case.
 Because of the nature of certain injuries or deaths, it could take a long time to come to a resolution.